maiertech/template-tauri-sveltekit/README.md

 ## Pitfalls

-This repository is a SvelteKit project with Tauri embedded into the `/src-tauri` folder.
+This repository is a SvelteKit project with Tauri embedded into the `src-tauri` folder.
 In combination with Tauri, SvelteKit's server-side features cannot be used.
 In a Tauri app, anything that SvelteKit would handle server-side, needs to be handled by Tauri's Rust backend.
-Therefore, this repository uses SvelteKit's [adapter-static](https://kit.svelte.dev/docs/adapter-static), which is normally used with these two page options (in `/src/routes/+layout.js`):
+Therefore, this repository uses SvelteKit's [adapter-static](https://kit.svelte.dev/docs/adapter-static), which is normally used with these two page options (in `src/routes/+layout.js`):

 | Option             | Description                                 |
 | :----------------- | :------------------------------------------ |